andresk-devt/vue-components/README.md

 # Welcome to vue-inputs-components!

 Hi!
 I'm Andres Camilo Gomez and this is my first package npm.
 I hope you can use them in your **projects**. :))

+## VueInputContainer

+> Documentation of input container

 |Property|Type|Default|Description|
 |--|--|--|--|